farhanabi/leetcode-js/1. Two Sum/README.md

 # Problem 1: Two Sum

-This folder contains a JavaScript solution to the LeetCode problem (Two Sum)[https://leetcode.com/problems/two-sum/].
+This folder contains a JavaScript solution to the LeetCode problem [Two Sum](https://leetcode.com/problems/two-sum/).
 The problem requires us to find two numbers in an array that add up to a given target.

 ## Problem Description